JuliaApproximation/PiecewiseOrthogonalPolynomials.jl/README.md

-# PiecewiseSpectralMethods.jl
+# PiecewiseOrthogonalPolynomials.jl
-A Julia package for piecewise spectral methods such as p-FEM
+A Julia package for piecewise orthogonal polynomials which can be used in p-FEM